Courses

 • The course is your conduit for being supervised over four five-week rotations.
 At the end of each rotation, students give short presentations on their rotation projects to the other first-year students, the instructor in charge and any other faculty and students who wish to attend.
 In addition, each student prepares a short written report.

-This five-unit course is taken in fall and winter of the first year.
+This five-unit course is taken in fall and winter of Year 1.

 • BCB 290, Colloquium Credit

-• This one-unit credit is taken in fall and winter of the first year.
+• This one-unit credit is taken in fall of Year 1, to indicate summer participation in planning the annual BMCDB colloquium.

 • MCB 291, Joint Seminars in Molecular Biology

-• Students in their first and second years of study are expected to attend the Joint Seminars in Molecular Biology, which is tracked by enrollment in MCB 291.
+• Students in Years 1 and 2 are expected to attend the Joint Seminars in Molecular Biology, which is tracked by enrollment in MCB 291.
 Poor attendance will result in an Unsatisfactory grade.

 If a student finds a seminar that is more relevant to their research interests and/or more conducive to their schedule, they are permitted to attend that seminar with the consent of their academic advisor.
 The seminar must have a corresponding course in which the student can enroll to provide proof of attendance.